VandanRogheliya/gotext/README.md

 # Text Editor in Go

-> This is a simple text editor written in Go.
+> Simple text editor written in Go.
 It provides a basic set of features that you would expect from a text editor.

 ## Features